-143 Weather is considered to be the most important variable for predicting how a fire will 144 spread for many ecosystems, including California chaparral (Davis and Michaelsen 1995, Moritz 145 1997).
-HFire uses hourly weather data (wind speed and direction, 10 h dead fuel moisture) to model fire spread.
-10 h dead fuel moisture is commonly used to estimate 1 h and 100 h dead fuel 146 147 moisture because 10 h data is measured at weather stations (Burgan et al. 1998).
-Weather data 148 files are populated with historical data from weather stations within the study area.
-A majority of 149 the total area burned in southern California occurs under extreme wind conditions, locally known 150 as Santa Ana wind conditions (Countryman 1974), so HFire was designed to accommodate

-151 separate 'standard' and 'extreme' hourly weather inputs.
-The user specifies the annual average 152 number and duration of extreme fire weather events per year, with the timing and actual number 153 of extreme events per year stochastically determined by HFire.
-The weather values used at any 154 given hour during the simulation period are randomly selected from the standard or extreme data 155 files.
+Weather is considered to be the most important variable for predicting how a fire will spread for many ecosystems, including California chaparral (Davis and Michaelsen 1995; Moritz 1997).
+HFire uses hourly weather data (wind speed and direction, 10-h dead fuel moisture) to model fire spread.
+The 10-h dead fuel moisture is commonly used to estimate 1-h and 100-h dead fuel moisture because 10-h data are measured at weather stations (Burgan et al. 1998).
+Weather data files are populated with historical data from weather stations within the study area.
+A majority of the total area burned in southern California occurs under extreme wind conditions, locally known as Santa Ana wind conditions (Countryman 1974), so HFire was designed to accommodate separate 'standard' and 'extreme' hourly weather inputs.
+The user specifies the annual average number and duration of extreme fire weather events per year, with the timing and actual number of extreme events per year stochastically determined by HFire.
+The weather values used at any given hour during the simulation period are randomly selected from the standard or extreme data files.

-Live fuel moisture varies predictably on an intraannual basis, however it is highly variable on an interannual basis due to differences in annual precipitation (Countryman and Dean 1979; Peterson et al. 2008).
+Live fuel moisture varies predictably on an intra-annual basis; however, it is highly variable on an interannual basis owing to differences in annual precipitation (Countryman and Dean 1979; Peterson et al. 2008).
 For fire regime simulations, woody and herbaceous LFM values are stochastically simulated, given annual average values and standard deviations, and seasonal trends.
-Bi-weekly LFM data are available from government agencies for many regions, LFM can also be predicted using satellite data (Peterson et al. 2008).
+LFM data are available at 2-week intervals from government agencies for many regions; LFM can also be predicted using satellite data (Peterson et al. 2008).

 Post-fire vegetation progresses through a series of fuel classes, represented by standard and custom fuel models (Albini 1976; Weise and Regelbrugge 1997), until it burns again.
 A climax, potential natural vegetation (PNV) type map is used to assign a particular successional trajectory to each pixel.
 Using pixel ages and regeneration trajectories, a fuel model map is produced.
 As the simulation progresses, age is incremented annually, or set to zero if the pixel burns, and the per-pixel fuel models change accordingly.
-More detail on parameterizing ignitions, weather, and vegetation regrowth is provided in the Methods section.
+More detail on parameterising ignitions, weather and vegetation regrowth is provided in the Methods section.

-Fires go out naturally when they encounter conditions that slow them to the point of extinction (e.g., moist or sparse vegetation), or they may be actively suppressed.
+Fires go out naturally when they encounter conditions that slow them to the point of extinction (e.g. moist or sparse vegetation), or they may be actively suppressed.
 Fire propagation in a given HFire cell is stopped when the rate of spread drops below an extinction rate of spread (ERS) threshold.
-After preliminary runs of HFire, we chose a baseline ERS threshold of 0.05 m s-1.
-This estimate is based on discussions with various Forest Service personnel, other fire simulation work in southern California chaparral shrublands (e.g., Davis and Burrows 1994), and comparison of preliminary model output (e.g., fire sizes, shapes, frequencies) with mapped fire history for the Santa Monica Mountains (SMM).
+After preliminary runs of HFire, we chose a baseline ERS threshold of $0.05 \,\mathrm{m \, s^{-1}}$.
+This estimate is based on discussions with various Forest Service personnel, other fire simulation work in southern California chaparral shrublands (e.g. Davis and Burrows 1994), and comparison of preliminary model output (e.g. fire sizes, shapes, frequencies) with mapped fire history for the Santa Monica Mountains (SMM).
 Other LFSMs have used a similar technique to extinguish fires, basing the threshold on intensity (Cary and Banks 1999; Miller and Urban 2000) or dead fuel moisture content (Perera et al. 2008) as opposed to rate of spread.

 HFire model accuracy and sensitivity have been evaluated in single-event mode by comparing observed and predicted fire spread during historical events (Peterson et al. 2009) and for simulated landscapes (Clark et al. 2008; Peterson et al. 2009).
-HFire has also been utilized previously in a comparison of empirical fire data, modeled fire regimes, and highly optimized tolerance (HOT) as the mechanism for ecosystem structure in fire prone areas (Moritz et al. 2005).
+HFire has also been utilised previously in a comparison of empirical fire data, modelled fire regimes, and highly optimised tolerance (HOT) as the mechanism for ecosystem structure in fire-prone areas (Moritz et al. 2005).

-186 Methods
+Methods

-187 Study area, fuel characteristics, and vegetation dynamics
+Study area, fuel characteristics and vegetation dynamics